-BOONE, N.C. — On Saturday, Nov.
-5, costumed runners and walkers gathered on the campus of Appalachian State University for the 12th annual Spooky Duke 5K/10K Race and Costume Contest, raising more than $26,000 — a new record for the event.
+BOONE, N.C. — Runners and walkers costumed as ghouls, superheroes, cartoon characters and more gathered on the Boone campus of Appalachian State University — and virtually — for the 13th annual Spooky Duke 5K/10K Race and Costume Contest.
+With more than $30,000 raised, the event set a new fundraising record.

-This year, 318 walkers and runners participated in person and virtually, and 50 volunteers helped make the event a success.
-With sponsorships, donations and participation fees, the event raised over $16,000 in proceeds to benefit the work of App State’s Parent to Parent Family Support Network-High Country (FSN-HC), which assists regional families who have children with special needs.
+This year, 363 walkers and runners participated in person and virtually, and 60 volunteers helped make the event a success.
+With sponsorships, donations and participation fees, the event raised over $21,600 in proceeds to benefit the work of App State’s Parent to Parent Family Support Network-High Country (FSN-HC), which assists regional families who have children with special needs.
 A $10,000 matching grant from Health Foundation Inc. raised the total to $31,600 — the most since the annual race began in 2011.

-The Halloween-themed fundraising and awareness-raising event is a USA Track & Field-certified 5K and 10K race with a free costume march and contest in which children, adults and pets can all show off their creativity and share in the fun.
-Spooky Duke is named in honor of Dr. Charles R. Duke, event sponsor and former dean of App State’s Reich College of Education (RCOE).
+The Halloween-themed fundraising and awareness-raising event, held Nov.
+11, is a USA Track & Field (USATF)-certified 5K and 10K race with a free costume march and contest in which children, adults and pets can all show off their costumes and share in the fun.
+Spooky Duke is named in honor of Dr. Charles R. Duke, event sponsor and former dean of App State’s Reich College of Education.

-App State’s Parent to Parent (FSN-HC), housed in RCOE, provides free support and information to families who have a premature baby or a child with a disability, an emotional or behavioral challenge, a mental illness or a chronic health condition, and also assists families who are grieving the death of a child.
+App State’s Parent to Parent (FSN-HC), housed in Reich College, provides free support, information and caring connections to families who have children with diverse physical, emotional, intellectual or health conditions; have a child born prematurely; or are grieving the death of a child.
 The program serves Alleghany, Ashe, Avery, Mitchell, Watauga, Wilkes and Yancey counties.

 For race results and sponsor and partner information, visit the Reich College of Education website.